a-ziz-7/a-ziz-7/README.md

 #### 💻 My journey in the world of computer science is a constantly evolving adventure.
 I'm always exploring new technologies and seeking to expand my knowledge.

-#### 🌟 My GitHub is where I share my projects, algorithms, experiments, and contributions to the open-source community.
+#### 🌟 My GitHub is where I share my projects, algorithms, experiments, an d contributions to the open-source community.
 Whether it's coding challenges, personal projects, or collaborative efforts, you'll find them all here.

 #### Skills: Python / Java / JavaScript / HTML / CSS / SQL / C++ / MATLAB